Language

 IQR -

-The mode is the value that appears most frequently in a dataset
+The mode is the value that appears most often in your dataset

 Want to learn more?
 Read documentation →